CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 ## Scalar register allocation

 To used scalar registers, assembler add 2 additional registers for handling VCC.
+The `.sgprsnum` set number of all SGPRs except VCC.

 ## List of the specific pseudo-operations